FC Borysfen Boryspil: Overview

-Nyva-Borysfen, FC Boryspil, and CSKA-Borysfen (before 1997)

 Foundation and joining Nyva Myronivka

-The club takes its roots from the appearance of FC Boryspil and that fact is well documented.
-FC Boryspil was established on 9 March 1993 by Ukrainian geologist and entrepreneur Dmytro Zlobenko (1961–2013) along with his partner Ihor Kovalevych and his science production firm "Geoton".
+The club takes its roots from the appearance of FC Boryspil, established on 9 March 1993 by Ukrainian geologist and entrepreneur Dmytro Zlobenko (1961–2013) along with his partner Ihor Kovalevych and his science production firm "Geoton".
 Zlobenko managed to find ways in cooperation with local administrations of Myronivka and Boryspil raions (districts in the southeastern part of Kyiv Oblast).
 With the ongoing season, the club merged with the already existing FC Nyva Myronivka that competed at the Ukrainian Transition League (at that time was considered to have semi-professional status) and took over their brand temporary renaming into Nyva-Borysfen, while the original Nyva restarted as FC Nyva Karapyshi in the Kyiv Oblast Championship.
 The idea of club's organization, in the beginning, came from another former football player and coach from Kyiv, Ivan Terletskyi who also offered to seek help from Mikhail Oshenkov, a son of Oleg Oshenkov and worked closely with Valeriy Lobanovskyi.
-Among other people who were involved in creation of the new club were children coach out of Kuchakiv, Viktor Haiduk, director of the local "Kolos" sports society Mykola Kostianets, head of the Boryspil Raion state administration, Mykhailo Muzyka, and Boryspil mayor, Oleksandr Prydatko.
+Among other people who were involved in creation of the new club were the children coach out from Kuchakiv, Viktor Haiduk, the director of the local "Kolos" sports society Mykola Kostianets, the head of the Boryspil Raion state administration, Mykhailo Muzyka, and the mayor of Boryspil, Oleksandr Prydatko.